But what does being innovative really mean?

 Encouraging your employees to try new things is an important step in creating the right culture.
 By nurturing this, you’re allowing your team to work through problems and challenges and take ownership of discovering solutions.

-Always encourage collaboration.
 Create and foster an environment of openness for all ideas and contributions.
-The best teams are positive and supportive and build on each other’s ideas.
+The best teams are positive, supportive, and build on each other’s ideas.
 Everyone has something unique to bring to the table.

 Keeping your team energized and excited about innovation means keeping their creative juices flowing.
 This can be done in many ways and should be an ongoing part of your firm’s operations.